German anti-aircraft gun 20 caliber flak 38. Small-caliber anti-aircraft artillery of Germany in the Second World War. At the firing position

 Height reach, m 3700 3700

-3.7 cm automatic anti-aircraft gun Flak-18 was developed by Rheinmetall and entered service with the German army in 1935.
-The main drawback of the gun was a heavy and clumsy 4-wheeled cart.
-Therefore, it was replaced by a 3.7-cm anti-aircraft gun with a new two-wheeled carriage and a number of changes in the design of the machine.
-Already during the war, Rheinmetall upgraded the Flak-36 by introducing a new automation system, which increased the rate of fire.
-The new system was named Flak-43.
+3.7 cm automatic anti-aircraft gun The Flak-18 was developed by Rheinmetall and entered service with the German army in 1935.
+The main disadvantage of the gun was its heavy and clumsy 4-wheeled vehicle.
+Therefore, to replace it, a 3.7-cm anti-aircraft gun was developed with a new two-wheeled carriage and a number of changes in the design of the machine gun.
+Already during the war, the Rheinmetall company modernized the Flak-36, introducing a new automation system, which increased the rate of fire.
+The new system was called Flak-43.

-The Flak-18/36/43 installations were in service with both the Luftwaffe and ground forces.
-By September 1, 1939, there were 1030 installations in the troops.
+Flak-18/36/43 installations were in service with both the Luftwaffe and ground forces.
+By September 1, 1939, the troops had 1030 installations.
 In total, during the war years, about 12 thousand Fak-36 installations and about 5900 Flak-43 installations were manufactured.

-The automation of the Flak-18 and Flak-36 machine guns worked due to recoil with a short barrel stroke.
-At Flak-43, part of the operations was carried out due to the removal of gases.
-Compared to the Flak-18, a hydraulic brake and recoil sled were added to the Flak-36 design.
-The barrel of the machine guns is a monoblock with a flame arrester, it took 25-30 seconds to replace.
-The lock is piston, longitudinally sliding.
-The Flak-18 and Flak-36 assault rifles were powered by 6-round clips, while the Flak-43 had 8-round clips.
+The automation of the Flak-18 and Flak-36 assault rifles worked due to recoil with a short barrel stroke.
+With Flak-43, part of the operations was carried out by venting gases.
+Compared to the Flak-18, the Flak-36 added a hydraulic brake and recoil skid.
+The barrel of the machine guns was a monoblock with a flame arrester; it took 25-30 seconds to replace.
+The valve is piston, longitudinally sliding.
+The Flak-18 and Flak-36 assault rifles were powered by clips of 6 rounds, while the Flak-43 was fed by clips of 8 rounds.

-For guns there were 3 type of cartridges, armor penetration by an armor-piercing tracer at a distance of 500 m was 35 mm at a meeting angle of 90 degrees, and 25 mm at a meeting angle of 60 degrees.
+There were 3 for guns type of cartridges, armor penetration with an armor-piercing tracer projectile at a distance of 500 m was 35 mm at an impact angle of 90 degrees, and 25 mm at an impact angle of 60 degrees.

 Flak-18